tanersener/ffmpeg-video-slideshow-scripts/README.md

 Advanced scripts use additional objects & fonts from their respective folders.
 Output slideshow is an h264 encoded 1280x720 px MPEG-4 video.

-Scripts use the following scene arrangement.
+Generally, scripts use the following scene arrangement.
 ```
 photo 1 - 3 seconds
 - transition to photo 2 - 1 second